Limited time only

 What's the difference between expense tracking and bookkeeping?

 Expense tracking focuses specifically on recording and categorizing business costs.
 Bookkeeping is broader and includes tracking all financial transactions, including income, expenses, assets, and liabilities.
-Expense tracking is one part of the overall bookkeeping process.
+Expense tracking is 1 part of the overall bookkeeping process.

 Disclaimer